stuk88/sails-hook-cms/readme.md

     title: "name",

     // Sometimes you dont want to display some attributes
-    // so we can hide them
+    // so we can hide them.
-    createdAt:false,
+    // so writing the attribute name, and setting it to false, tell's the CMS to not display the attribute in the table view. createdAt:false,
     updatedAt:false,
     id:true